jcbendernh/f1fabric/README.md

 ## Fabric Workspace Components
 This repository contains the following items that will be deposited into your workspace once you perform the Update via Source Control referenced above.
 - **F1** Lakehouse with schema enabled
-- **Silver - All Tables**: This notebook takes the .csv files that are uploaded to the Lakehouse files from Kaggle and transforms them into delta tables in the Silver schema.
-There are two variables to update in the notebook to point to the information for your environment.
+- **Silver - All Tables**: This notebook downloads the .csv files to the bronze file path from Kaggle and transforms them into delta tables in the Silver catalog.
+There are two variables to update in the notebook to point to the information for your environment
     1. bronze_file_path - Set this to match your bronze file path for you will deposit the Kaggle CSV files.
     2. silver_schema - Set this to match your LAKEHOUSE.SCHEMA for your silver delta tables.
 - **Gold - All Tables**: This notebook transforms all the tables into the Silver schema to delta tables that act as materialized views in the Gold schema.
 There are two variables to update in the notebook to point to the information for your environment.